 - Trichomoniasis – also called “trich” – (sexually transmitted) and caused by a single-celled protozoan parasite Trichonomas vaginalis.
 Produces marked odor.
 Treatment of male partner required.
 Trichomonas – CDC Summary

-- Atrophic vaginitis - the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of the menopause.
-The vagina may become inflammed and irritated.
+- Atrophic vaginitis – the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of the menopause.
+The vagina may become inflamed and irritated.
 Effectively treated with local estrogen therapy (Cream, tablet, ring)

 In many cases it is difficult to determine the cause of recurring vaginitis.
 However, you may be able to help yourself by paying attention to the following factors.
 If one of the following situations applies to you, you may experiment or change your activities in hopes of reducing the frequency of recurrent vaginitis.
 Please let us know if any of the following applies to you.

 2. Pregnancy or birth control pill use